 A multi-storey residential building was produced by a Chinese company in Suzhou in 2015 through 3D printing.

 The building walls were produced through 3D printing using construction waste as printing “ink”.

-The interior of a building produced by 3D printers.
+The interior of a building is produced by 3D printers.

-Chinese in Shanghai have successfully produced 2 sets of wedding gowns with nylon powder through 3D printing techniques in 2014.
-But it took a week to print out bridal headpiece alone.
+Chinese in Shanghai successfully produced 2 sets of wedding gowns with nylon powder through 3D printing techniques in 2014.
+But it took a week to print out the bridal headpiece alone.